High payloads and high-tech kit, but cramped behind the wheel

 Citroen Dispatch post-May 2019 Euro 6D Temp engines

-As of May 2019 production, the Dispatch meets the more stringent Euro 6D Temp emissions regulations, well ahead of the September 2019 deadline.
+As of May 2019 production, the Dispatch complies with the more stringent Euro 6d-Temp emissions regulations, well ahead of the September 2019 deadline.

-This means little change for the 2.0-litre engines for practical purposes, you can still buy 120hp, 150hp and 180hp versions - though the most powerful model does get upgraded to an eight-speed automatic gearbox (EAT8), in place of the previous six-speed unit.
+This means little change for the 2.0-litre engines for practical purposes; you can still buy 120hp, 150hp and 180hp versions - though the most powerful model has been upgraded to an eight-speed automatic gearbox (EAT8), in place of the previous six-speed unit.

-However, the 1.6-litre engines are replaced by a new 1.5-litre motor, offering a single 100hp power output.
-This new engine has been in use in Citroen passenger cars for some time, so should be cause for any reliability concerns.
+However, the 1.6-litre engines were replaced by a new 1.5-litre motor, offering a single 100hp power output.
+This new engine has been used in Citroen passenger cars for some time, so shouldn't be cause for any reliability concerns.

 - Cramped cabin with limited visibility

 - Poor driving position

 - Rivals offer better in-cab storage